openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 Voting members of the Executive Committee are composed of:

-- one voting representative (Chair or Co-Chair) of each working group and
+- one voting representative (Chair or Co-Chair) of each Working Group and
 - three representatives elected from the Members Council.

 Elected representatives to the EC from the Members Council serve staggered three-year terms.